Accessibility Tools

 Skip to main content

-When the GDPR came into force in 2018, companies had to adapt how they handled personal data.
-It set a new standard for privacy and introduced penalties that many businesses were unprepared for.
-Now, the European Accessibility Act (EAA) is following a similar trajectory – only this time, the focus is on accessibility.
+In 2018, GDPR forced companies to change how they handled personal data.
+The regulation set a new standard for privacy and introduced penalties that caught many businesses off guard.
+Today, the European Accessibility Act (EAA) is on a similar path—only this time, the focus is on accessibility.

-The EAA takes full effect on June 28, 2025.
-The new Directive aims to ensure that digital products and services, such as websites, apps, documents, and ticketing systems, are accessible to people with disabilities across the EU.
+From June 28, 2025, the EAA is taking full effect.
+This New Directive aims to ensure that digital products and services, such as websites, apps, documents, and ticketing systems, are accessible to people with disabilities across the EU.
 For many businesses, this will mean redesigning websites, rethinking digital communications, and ensuring that customer-facing services meet accessibility standards like WCAG and PDF/UA.
-The parallels to GDPR are clear: a sweeping EU regulation, broad applicability, and the potential for significant fines for non-compliance.
+In practice, the parallels to GDPR are clear: a sweeping EU regulation, broad applicability, and the potential for significant fines for non-compliance.

-Yet few organisations have a clear plan in place to meet the upcoming requirements.
+Yet few organizations have a clear plan in place to meet the upcoming requirements.

-High-Exposure Sectors: Who Will Feel the EAA First?
+High-Exposure Sectors: Who Will Feel the European Accessibility Act First?

 Industries that rely heavily on digital customer interaction are the first in line.
 This includes finance, where online banking and digital onboarding are core to the customer journey; retail, where e-commerce platforms and checkout systems must be accessible by default; and transportation, where digital ticketing and self-check-in are now standard.
 Public services such as healthcare portals and government sites are also squarely within scope, especially given the public-sector accessibility precedents already in place.